bitovi/bitops/docs/default-environment.md

         └── test.auto.tfvars
 ```

-Things get more complex when files exist in both the `_default` and `active` environment share the same name.
+Things get more complex when files that exist in both the `_default` and `active` environment share the same name.
 This is why we have file mergers.

 ## File Mergers [TODO](https://github.com/bitovi/bitops/issues/3)